 Companies House rules (registered office)

-- Be a real, physical street address
+- Be a real, physical street address in the UK

-For a detailed breakdown of registered office requirements, see:
+For a detailed breakdown of registered office requirements, see: 👉 What is a registered office address?

-If you're evaluating practical setups, this overview explains how a compliant
+If you're evaluating practical setups, this overview explains how a compliant 👉 registered office in London is typically structured.

 HMRC correspondence

 HMRC does not prohibit virtual offices.
+What matters is:

-- Mail is reliably received
+- Mail is reliably received and reaches you promptly

-- Official documents can be accessed promptly
+- Official documents can be accessed digitally without delay

 Problems arise when:

-- ❌ The address is PO Box-only
+- ❌ The address is a PO Box used alone, with no physical address behind it

-- ❌ Mail cannot be accessed reliably
+- ❌ Mail can't be reliably accessed or acknowledged

-👉 Can a PO Box be used as a business address?
+For clarity on the specific PO Box question: 👉 Can a PO Box be used as a business address?

 Virtual office vs PO Box (legal distinction)